 Woodbridge Hill Handweaving Studio is worth visiting for beautiful woven tapestries, shawls and rugs.
 Woodbridge is 4km south of Kettering and the studio is in a beautiful garden with stunning views of the Channel.

 Here are some ideas on things to do: a day on Bruny Island is a must.
 In the folder in your accommodation, there is a ferry timetable but I advise guests to get there a good deal earlier than the scheduled time because, once the ferry is full, it leaves, regardless of the time (there is a price increase from 1 November, but there are cheaper fares in the early morning).
 So, I would aim to get there a good 20 minutes beforehand (earlier in Summer).
 The ferry leaves every half hour, with some variations between summer and winter (https://www.sealinkbrunyisland.com.au/ferry/timetable), and if you get there early, you can leave your car in the queue and walk around the marina or have coffee/breakfast at Bruny Island Gateway Cafe, which is right there.
 There is lots to do on Bruny Island, both in terms of walks and being a foodie’s delight.
 Please let me know if you’d like a list of Bruny Island walks before you get here – there is a list in the folder in your accommodation.
 A word of warning: some car hire companies don’t allow their cars on Bruny Island because of the gravel roads, so it would be a good idea to check this.
-Doing a Pennicott Boat Cruise on west coast of Bruny (please see the details of the various Pennicott cruises at the end of this email) is also a very good idea – again you need to book and I can do this for you.
+Doing a Pennicott Boat Cruise on west coast of Bruny (please see the details of the various Pennicott cruises at the end) is also a very good idea – again you need to book and I can do this for you.

 In the little village called Snug, there is the lovely Snug Waterfall at the end of an easy short walk.